spessasus/sf2-rmidi-specification/README.md

 All SF2 RMIDI compatible players with loop point capability should support these.
 If the software writing an RMIDI file has detected loop points in the original file, it should translate them to this standardized format.
-The software can support other, non-standard loop points; it is not required.

 ## Software Requirements
 Not all chunks in the file must be read for the file to play correctly.
 Software compatibility with the RMIDI format is categorized into levels:

 ### Level 1
-Basic RMIDI compatibility.
+Minimum requirements for the software to be compliant.
 The software must:
 - Read and interpret the `RMID` ASCII string as the file indicator.
 - Handle the `data` chunk containing the MIDI data.
 - Process the `DBNK` chunk within the INFO chunk and correctly offset the soundfont (or a bank select messages in the MIDI) based on this value.